jplewicke/rivulet/README.md

 9. Try Rivulet's client by opening up [http://localhost:4567/](http://localhost:4567/) in your web browser(only tested on Firefox so far).

+## Deploying Rivulet to EC2

+If you want to run Rivulet on [http://aws.amazon.com/ec2/](Amazon's Elastic Compute Cloud), you can download a copy of Rivulet(steps 1 and 2 above), and then take the following steps to launch your own copy of Rivulet on EC2:

+1. Signup for Amazon Web Services and configure your keys and environment variables the way they describe.

+2. Create a .caprc file in your home directory to store information about passwords and the locations of certain cryptographic keys.
+Mine looks sort of like this:
+`set :aws_private_key_path, "/Users/jplewicke/.ec2/ec2-keypair"
+set :password, "sudo_password"
+set :aws_private_key_name, "ec2-keypair"
+ssh_options[:keys] = %w(/Users/jplewicke/.ssh/id_rsa)`

+3. Make sure you have [https://github.com/capistrano/capistrano](Capistrano) installed by running `cap -V`.

+4. Change directories so that you're in the rivulet directory.

+5. Run `cap ec2:setup_server`.

 ## Using Rivulet

 If you're trying to get Rivulet talking to another webapp, you'll probably want to reference either routes.rb or test.rb to see some examples of how to communicate with Rivulet from the command line.